jujududu11/doom/README.md

-# doom
+# dom
-doom copy on python and map
+doom copy on python